How To Create a Cheap Meal Plan

 6. Buy canned tomatoes, and frozen vegetables.
 It's healthy to eat organic and farm fresh but sometimes the budget is quite limiting.

 7. Read your recipes carefully and try to examine if any ingredient can be omitted for costs sake, or if any item you have on hand can be subbed in instead.
+For example I omit extra herbs a lot or extra toppings.

 8. Try to make a meal plan that items can be carried over into the next day's meal.
 Such as using parmesan or other cheese for a few meals that week, or the same meat for multiple meals.

-- Chicken - Meal One, roast whole chicken with vegetables.
+- Meal One, roast whole chicken with vegetables.

 - Meal Two, shred chicken for enchiladas or tacos next day.